Did you know that 73 million tons of oranges are grown worldwide?

-- Now your oranges are frozen, you can transfer them to a freezer bag or airtight container and they won’t all stick together.
-Pop that back in the freezer and you’re done.
+- Now your oranges are frozen, you can transfer them to a freezer bag or airtight container, and they won’t stick together.
+Pop that back in the freezer, and you’re done.

 Therefore, unless you’re planning on blending all your oranges in one go, flash freezing will likely save you time.

 To thaw your oranges, portion out as much as you need, and use clean utensils for doing so.
 Then, pop the segments into an airtight container in the refrigerator to thaw for 2 hours.